(833) 262-7801

 Similarly, you may choose to provide your dispatcher with access to all the tools the driver has, but restrict things just a bit so that they don’t get bogged down in some of the other analytical tools and sensitive data that you, as fleet manager, might use.

-4) Enables Real-Time Communication
+4) Enable Real-Time Communication

 We mentioned earlier how modern systems can function as a communication tool and a fleet tracking tool at the same time.